 At night, go to Sloppy Joe’s for loud music and a rowdy crowd.
 During the day, go to The Smallest Bar to have a drink on one of only two barstools in the joint.
 And go to the Flying Monkey Saloon for a Monkey Slush in one of their souvenir cups.

-Eden House was a great budget place to stay – they often run specials under $100/night.
+Eden House was a great budget place to stay – they often run specials under $100/night (click here for details and current rates).
 Five blocks from Duval Street at 1015 Fleming, it was just far enough removed from the action that we didn’t have to hear it all night.
-The pool and gardens offer a super tropical respite from all the partying and drinking that you pretty much can’t escape – though, they have a free happy hour daily, so that doesn’t help much!
+The pool and gardens offer a super tropical respite from all the partying and drinking that you pretty much can’t escape – though, they have a free daily happy hour, so that doesn’t help much!
 Enjoy!